Kenery/time-tracker/README.md

 This purpose of this project is to show how to use Maven and Jenkins together.

-Change to see if it causes Jenkins to build.
+Change to see if it causes Jenkins to build.//